xinyi-wang02/ac2152024_group_X/README.md

 #### Frontend container (frontend)

 - We have added a hint to our frontend.
 We noticed this error: google.api_core.exceptions.FailedPrecondition: 400 The request size (4027510 bytes) exceeds 1.500MB limit.
-So if the user uploads an image exceeding 1.5 MB, our fronted will hint the user to change to a smaller image.
+So if the user uploads an image exceeding 1.5 MB, our frontend will hint the user to change to a smaller image.
 Note that this folder contains docker files for both development and production.
 We integrated the frontend with an automated deployment powered by **Ansible playbook** and a **Kubernetes cluster**.

 In order to run the app on local, we first need to set up and run the API container.